DavidHe1127/Mr.He_HandBook/System,Cloud/lambda_apig.md

 1. logs captured by lambda and pushed to CloudWatch logs asynchronously
 2. CloudWatch forwards logs to another service (lambda) via subscription
 3. Lambda ships logs to log aggregation service

+### Put lambdas inside vpc

+Think carefully before putting your lambdas inside a vpc because:

+- Each time a lambda function is executed, it uses a proportion of your ENI(Elastic Network Interface) capacity from the subnet.
+You must have sufficient ENI capacity to support your lambda scaling requirement.
+If you run out of ENI capacity this will cause your lambda functions to fail.
+- Increased cold start time!